-Located just outside of the modern-day metropolis of Mexico City, is one of the most visited archeological sites in Mexico, the ancient city of Teotihuacan.
+Located 40-km outside of the modern-day metropolis of Mexico City, the ancient city Teotihuacan is one of the most visited archeological sites in Mexico.
 It was one of the largest cities on the pre-Columbian American continent and was an important cultural center from around 1 AD to around 700 AD.
 During its peak, Teotihuacan would have ranked as one of the 5 largest cities in the world, home to an estimated 125,000 people.

 It is rumored that in the next few years, the Mexican Government will close the staircase, both for safety and to preserve the site.
 So it’s important to visit this place while you still can.
 Climbing to the top of the pyramid is an experience we will never forget.

 The Pyramids of Teotihuacan:

 Just outside of Mexico City are the amazing ruins of Teotihuacan, which features two amazing pre-Aztec Pyramids.
 This was our first of the many ruins we would visit on our 2-month trip to the Americas (Mexico and South America).
 The highlight for us was climbing to the top of the Pyramid of the Sun, which is one of the few ruins in the Americas that you can still climb.

 * Follow us on Pinterest (@travelaroundthegalaxy) and share this pin with your followers!